-- Information in Part I impacts many tax law determinations: - Ex: when a taxpayer is a "full-time student" it may impact multiple tax law issues such as: - Child and Dependent Care Credit - Education Credits - Whether the taxpayer can be claimed as a dependent - Retirement Savings Contributions Credit - Verify that the information in Part I is correct and complete. - Ensure that the names match the social security documents. - If you are completing the intake for the client, do NOT write the address shown on their ID without first verifying that is their actual mailing address.
+- Information in Part I impacts many tax law determinations: - Ex: when a taxpayer is a "full-time student" it may impact multiple tax law issues such as: - Child and Dependent Care Credit - Education Credits - Whether the taxpayer can be claimed as a dependent - Verify that the information in Part I is correct and complete. - Ensure that the names match the social security documents. - If you are completing the intake for the client, do NOT write the address on their ID without verifying that is their actual mailing address first.